Beautiful and Efficient Laundry Room Designs

 Laundry rooms may be hardworking, but that doesn't mean they have to be void of style.
-These eye-catching rooms prove that the home's most common multifunctional space can be both beautiful and
+These eye-catching rooms prove that the home's most common multifunctional space can be both beautiful and efficient.

 This spacious, transitional laundry room offers plenty of room for functional and stylish design ideas to form.
 Designer Traci Zeller adds drama to the room through a black-and-white color scheme and checkerboard tiled flooring.
 Glass decanters serve as attractive storage containers for detergent, clothespins and other laundry essentials.